awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/README.md

 This solution also deploys SageMaker notebooks, user can run and study backend algorithms for drug discovery in notebook.
 The code is step-by-step guide user to build models, run them by HPC and Braket service and post process the result.

+## Dataset

+We use molecule data for this solution (source/src/molecule-unfolding/molecule-data/117_ideal.mol2).
+These data comes from the PDB protein data bank which is under [CC0 license](https://www.rcsb.org/pages/usage-policy).
+Please refer to the link for [117 mol file](https://www.rcsb.org/ligand/117)

 ## Quick start